-- Carefully review the graduation requirements for your graduation year. - When selecting courses, consider the following: - o 4-year course plans and needed requirements - o Post-secondary plans courses that prepare you and open doors - Potential career interests - Course pre-requisites and a balance of courses of interest and courses that will stretch you.
+- Carefully review the graduation requirements for your graduation year. - When selecting courses, consider the following: - o 4-year course plans and needed requirements - o Post-secondary plans courses that prepare you and open doors - o Potential career interests exploration through chosen courses - o Course pre-requisites and a balance of courses of interest and those that will stretch you.